We are education technology experts.

 The Ultimate Guide to Virtual Labs

-• Reading Time: 5 minutes
+• Reading Time: 6 mins

-What are Virtual Labs?
+What are virtual labs?

 Wondering if a virtual lab is a good fit for you and your classroom?
 Then you’ve come to the right place.
 First of all, a virtual lab, or immersive learning experience, is a visual simulation that is most effective in the science and engineering fields.
 They are high-interest scenarios and experiments for students to get hands-on experiences with scientific tools virtually.
 These immersive learning experiences are designed to allow students to practice their lab skills in a virtual environment.